 Kimberly-Clark Goes Deeper and Finds Something Better

 Chris Wyse, VP of Corporate Communications, recounts, “Suddenly a global pandemic hits and you’re like, ‘Cut half of everything that we had in the lineup and make as much as we possibly can of just these things!’”
 As a leader in paper-based consumer products, Kimberly-Clark was under tremendous pressure to meet high demands.
-What they did in their mills to ensure they could meet those demands — something Wyse described as “radically streamline and simplify work processes,” — they also did with their communications process.
+What they did in their mills to ensure they could meet those demands — something Wyse described as “radically streamline and simplify work processes” — they also did with their communications process.
 “Our editorial planning process before was somewhat siloed,” Wyse said.
 “Now our content creation team is on the phone three times a week, working at an incredible pace and collaborating like never before.”
-Something Wyse later refers to as true “esprit de corps!”
+That is something Wyse later refers to as true “esprit de corps!”

 As an added benefit, the choice to involve decision-makers deeper into the organization at the onset of communications has emboldened the company’s culture, reinforcing empowerment and enabling a more agile workforce.